jeffreypaul15/Sunpy3D/proposal.md

 - Continue working on the extension `MapSequenceAnimator` to `3D gifs`.
 - All the written tests up till now are accurate and ensure proper testing of the plots and other methods.
 - Ensuring the docstrings of the existing and implemented functions are properly set up for Sphinx's autodoc.
-- CircleCI and the tox environment set up should have begun and would continue to set it up according to requirements.
+- The tox environment set up should have begun and would continue to set it up according to requirements.

 ___